euank/node-parse-numeric-range/README.md

 node-parse-numeric-range
 ========================

 Parses expressions like 1-10,20-30.
-Returns an energetic array.
+Returns an energetic (as opposed to lazy) array.

 ## Supported Expressions